schobernoise/awesome-worldbuilding/README.md

 ## Geo-Information Software
+> Software to work with maps, climate data and other types of geospatial data.
+Transformative and/or creative!

 - GProjector
 	- Transforms an input map image into any of about 200 global and regional map projections.